 Read more about the Run history tab in this article.

-Once you've finished debugging and you are sure the Transformation works correctly, you can set up scheduled autoruns.
+Once you've finished debugging and you are sure the Transformation works correctly, you can set up a time trigger.
 With autoruns, you will get up-to-date data for your reports without headaches.
-Read more about autorun triggers and schedules in this article.
+Read more about autorun triggers in this article.